 Day 1 focused on exploring successes and lessons from past LAWS initiatives, needs assessment and Program design.

-Day 2 discussions dove into exploring how to embed and honor Kaska culture in the Project, as well as identifying measures of change and success.
+Day 2 discussions dove into the Advocacy program design, exploring how to embed and honor Kaska culture in the Project, as well as identifying measures of change and success.